THE E-READER LANDSCAPE: PART I_CONVERTING HARD COPY TO PERSONALIZED EDOC FORMAT

 Surprise, surprise!
 Not only was the book in eBook format, but a picture of the original book cover was included, as well as a complete collection of all the artwork and copies of timeworn documentation.
 A picture of the original first page of each chapter was included as well.
 Voila!

-- To circumvent the single spacing of the typewritten dialogue and create a double spaced format for easier reading
+- To circumvent the single spacing format of the original typewritten dialogue and create a double spaced format for easier reading.

-- Have a large drop cap letter to start off the first paragraph of each chapter
+- Have a large drop cap letter to highlight the first word of the first paragraph of each chapter

-I would have to play the game of experimentation with free resources at my disposal.
-So I began a frustrating journey with failed attempts along the way.
+It quickly became obvious that I would have to play a heady game of experimentation with these free resources at my disposal.
+So, I embarked on a frustrating journey fraught with numerous failed attempts along the way.
 The next blog will show you the steps I took to begin, but not entirely finish, the task I set out to complete.